LambdaLabsML/llama3-distributed-serving/README.md

 # Multi-node serving of Llama 3.1 405B on Lambda Labs 1cc

 Serving Llama 3.1 405B model without quantization can be done with 16xH100 GPUs using vLLM’s pipeline parallelism on Lambda 1cc.
+This guide is based on vLLM's awesome [Llama 3.1 Support tutorial](https://blog.vllm.ai/2024/07/23/llama31.html)

 It requires running a Ray cluster on 1cc.
 You'll choose one of the nodes as the head node and the rest as worker nodes.